thiagodnf/fibonacci-in-nodejs/README.md

 ## Using REST API

-If you would like to use the built-in REST API, you send send a request to the following endpoint:
+If you would like to use the built-in REST API, you send a request to the following endpoint:

 ##### Example cURL